 Cashew production is a very lucrative business; it has a very high prospect in the global commodity market.
 The cashew tree is commonly cultivated for its nut; although the apple also contains essential vitamins and minerals.
-The nut is usually grey in color with about 3mm thickness.
-Cashew nut is usually exported in two forms:
+The cashew nut is usually grey in color with about 3mm thickness.
+Cashew nuts are usually exported in two forms:

 - Whole or Raw Cashew Nut